Gastric dilatation / Torsion

 • Weakness, depression

-If you notice any of these signs, quickly consult your veterinarian!torsion-gastrique-2.jpg
+If you notice any of these signs, quickly consult your veterinarian!

-Following the physical exam, an abdomen X-ray could confirm gastric dilatation/torsion suspicion.
-Afterwards, one must try to decompress the stomach with, for example, the help of the passing of a gastric tube.
-Analgesics, intravenous solutions, antibiotics will be started quickly.
+Following the physical exam, an abdomen X-ray could confirm gastric dilatation/torsion suspicions.
+Afterwards, it will be necessary to try to decompress the stomach with, for example, the help of the passing of a gastric tube.
+Analgesics, intravenous solutions, and antibiotics will be started quickly.
 In the case of torsion, surgery must be done as soon as possible.
-The stomach will then be repositioned and fixed (gastropexy) to avoid torsion recurrence.
+The stomach will then be repositioned and fixed (gastropexy) to avoid recurrence.

 Your pet will remain hospitalized and will be closely monitored during the postoperative period.
 Then, gradually, it can begin to be fed again with frequent small meals.
-Ingestion of large amounts of water after a meal and exercise also after a meal have to be avoided.
+Ingestion of large amounts of water after a meal and exercise after eating must also be avoided.